-- In the majority of patients, relapse occurs within the first 3 years after diagnosis; late relapses in children are rare - The rate of second remission after combined chemo- and radiotherapy is about 80%
+- In the majority of patients, relapse occurs within the first 3 years after diagnosis; late relapses in children are rare. - The rate of second remission after combined chemo- and radiotherapy is about 80 %. - In patients who do not respond satisfactorily to treatment, high-dose therapy with stem cell transplantation and donor lymphocyte infusion (DLI) or specific

-- In patients, who do not respond satisfactorily to treatment, high-dose therapy with stem cell transplantation and donor lymphocyte infusion (DLI) or specific immunotherapy (e.g., EBV-specific cytotoxic T-lymphocytes, CTL) may be considered - The risk of a second malignancy is high after Hodgkin disease (see below)
+• The risk of a second malignancy is high after Hodgkin disease (see below).